mecenate333/Google-Sheets-Restaurant-Sales-Estimation/README.md

 # Sales-Estimation-La-Locandiera-Restaurant
 Full Google Sheets sales estimation of an italian restaurant in San Telmo, Buenos Aires

-## Approach
-Presenting the tables with the data and making pivots to analyze it and visualize pointing out the main concerns.

-## Technologies Used
-- Google Sheets for database tables, findings, and visualizations

-## File Structure
-- **data:** Google Sheet file within spreadsheets for each section analyzed

 # La Locandiera Restaurant Sales Estimation Project

 ## Description